perkeep/perkeep/CONTRIBUTING.md

 $GOPATH/src/camlistore.org (optional, but natural for Go users), you can just:

-    $ export GO15VENDOREXPERIMENT=1  # required for all Camlistore builds
     $ go install ./dev/devcam

 The subcommands of devcam start the server or run camput/camget/etc: